Amortized Loan: Paying Back a Fixed Amount Periodically

 Amortized Loan: Fixed Amount Paid Periodically

 Many consumer loans fall into this category of loans that have regular payments that are amortized uniformly over their lifetime.
 Routine payments are made on principal and interest until the loan reaches maturity (is entirely paid off).
 Some of the most familiar amortized loans include mortgages, car loans, student loans, and personal loans.
-In everyday conversation, the word "loan" will probably refer to this type, not the type in the second or third calculation.
+The word "loan" will probably refer to this type in everyday conversation, not the type in the second or third calculation.
 Below are links to calculators related to loans that fall under this category, which can provide more information or allow specific calculations involving each type of loan.
 Instead of using this Loan Calculator, it may be more useful to use any of the following for each specific need:

 |Mortgage Calculator||Auto Loan Calculator|